 Give a monthly gift

-Highlights from our work in the four outcome areas of CARE’s global programme strategy (humanitarian response, women’s economic empowerment, maternal and child health, food and nutrition) include:
+Highlights from our programmes in 2017-18 in the four outcome areas of CARE’s global programme strategy (humanitarian response, women’s economic empowerment, maternal and child health, and food and nutrition) include:

 Download our previous annual reports

 A year in the life of CARE: 10 highlights of 2018Thanks to our wonderful supporters, CARE in 2018 has been saving lives, fighting poverty and helping women...“People can’t feed their children” - read this heartbreaking blog by a CARE field officer in Yemen...My name is Falmata Ali from northeast Nigeria.
 I am fighting for my children to grow up.